Interview Tips for Travel Nurses

 6. Smile during the phone interview.
 Believe it or not, smiling will help convey a positive, upbeat tone which nurse managers consider an asset to their staff – a vital travel nursing jobs interview tip

 7. Flexibility with dates, shifts and schedules will increase the odds of you getting the travel nursing job you want.
-Be sure to convey the fact that you have a reputation for being prompt and are familiar with team play.
+Be sure to convey the fact that you have a reputation for being prompt and are familiar with team work.
 Avoid the need for specific requests for time off while on an assignment; however when they are unavoidable be sure to let your Consultant know in advance and be sure to bring this up during the phone interview.
 Be flexible and offer something in exchange such as an extra weekend or holiday shift.

 8. Always carry paper and pen with you so you can write things down.
 Asking a nurse manager to repeat his or herself during the interview may show that you’re distracted.